vitrivr/cottontaildb-examples/README.md

 ``./gradlew clean generateProto``

-To run the Kotlin example, use the following command.
+To run the Kotlin example, use the following command from within the project directory.

 ``./gradlew runKotlinExample``

-Of course, it is also possible to open the project in your favourite IDE and use it as a Gradle project from there.
+Of course, it is also possible to simply open the project in your favourite IDE and use it as a Gradle project from there.

 ## Words on the example data

 The example data was taken from the [YLI feature corpus](https://multimediacommons.wordpress.com/features/).
-Namely, we're using LIRE features here.
+Namely, we're using some LIRE features in this example.
 You can download the full dataset for the YFCC100M collection from [here](http://multimedia-commons.s3-website-us-west-2.amazonaws.com/).